-Add hashtags that are career specific, such as #engineers, #designers, or #baristas to help people interested in that career find you.
-Finally, a location hashtag will help people from your area find the job.
+Add hashtags that are career-specific, such as #engineers, #designers, or #baristas to help people interested in that career find you.
+Finally, a location hashtag will help people from your area locate the job.

 So, an ideal Twitter posting of a job may end up looking like this:

-Tip 3: Time Your Social Media Posts for Maximum Engagement
+Time Your Social Media Posts for Maximum Engagement: